What are reporting entities required to do?

 - Reserve Bank Bulletin, AML/CFT – the Reserve Bank's supervisory approach (PDF 1.3MB)

-The New Zealand Police Financial Intelligence Unit (FIU)'s role is to receive and analyse suspicious transaction reports (STRs), and publish the National Risk Assessment and Quarterly Typology Reports.
-Reporting entities are required to report all suspicious matters to the FIU via its internet platform goAML.
+The New Zealand Police Financial Intelligence Unit (FIU)'s role is to receive and analyse suspicious activity reports (SARs), and publish the National Risk Assessment as well as other guidance material.
+Reporting entities are required to report all suspicious matters to the FIU via its internet platform ‘goAML’.
 Reporting entities must register for a user name on the goAML website.

-The FIU's goAML webpage contains several relevant documents – including user instructions on how to correctly submit an STR report or an additional information file, and the security features of goAML.
+The FIU's goAML webpage contains several relevant documents – including user instructions on how to correctly submit an SAR report or an additional information file, and the security features of goAML.